alitsaberi/slumber/configs/instructions/audio_cueing_task.md

-The next step is a task assessing whether you can perceive **audiotory cues**.
+### Auditory Cues

 **Auditory cues** are semantic audio played from the laptop speakers.

 During the session, you may receive **auditory cues** while sleeping or while performing cognitive training.

-- If you do, respond by repeating the **LRLR eye movement**.

-For the next step, first, you will see a **"Present Cue"** button on the screen.
-Follow the steps below to complete the connection process.
+The next step is a task assessing whether you can perceive **auditory cues**.
+You will see a **"Present Cue"** button on the screen.
+Follow the steps below:

 1. Ensure that the laptop is placed properly.
-Consult the **help menu** for more details on how to place the laptop.

-2. Lie down on where you want to sleep.

-3. Click the **"Present Cue"** button to indicate you are ready to receive the auditory cue.
+2. Click the **"Present Cue"** button to indicate you are ready to receive the auditory cue.
 A countdown will appear.

     - After the countdown, an auditory cue will be delivered.
+    - Before the countdown ends, lie down in your sleep place and keep your eyes closed.

-4. Respond to the question that appears on the screen.
+3. Respond to the question that appears on the screen.

-5. Repeat this process until a **confirmation message** appears and then you can proceed to the next task.
+4. Repeat this process until a **confirmation message** appears, and then you can proceed to the next task.

-**Two other possible outcomes** may appear:
+### Two Other Possible Outcomes:

 1. **Failed to deliver** the auditory cue.

-    - There might be an issue connecting to the headband.
-Consult the **help menu** to reconnect and reset the EEG headband.

 2. The **confirmation message does not appear**.

-    - If you have repeated the tasks for >20 times and a confirmation message still does not appear, end the current experimental session and contact us to report this issue in the morning.
+     - If you have repeated the tasks more than 20 times and a confirmation message still does not appear, follow these steps:

+         - End the current experimental session.
+         - Contact us to report this issue in the morning.